A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 max_tokens = 6)

 [1] " pizza.
-I love pizza."
+I love the combination"

 prompt <- 'Decide whether the following statement is happy, sad, or neither.\n\nText: I feel happy.\nClassification:'